Evercoder/culori/README.md

 ### A note on the API

-TODO explain Functional style and its benefits.
+> 🕳 explain choice of functional style and its benefits.

 ### Basic methods